-Study of moral philosophy, with analysis of the basic ideas and principles involved in moral conduct, including the concepts of good, right, obligation, and conscience.
-Problems of truthfulness, race, sex, marriage, and war or peace are examined in relationships to moral philosophy.
+Study of moral philosophy, with analysis of the basic ideas and principles involved in moral conduct, including the concepts of good, right, virtue obligation and conscience.
+Problems of truthfulness, race, sex, marriage and war or peace are examined in relation to moral philosophy.
+Special attention is given to contemporary problems.